amoldighe/amoldighe.github.io/_posts/2017-12-30-kvm-bridge-networking.md

                 forward-delay: 0
 ```

 Ubuntu desktop uses Network Manager as renderer for network configuration yaml.
 The network manager GUI can be accessed through nm-connection-editor command to configure/add a new network interface.
-I did not want to use Network Manager GUI and use a configuration file to make my bridge configuration persistent, hence I thought of using networkd as the renderer for to manage my network configuration to setup a permanent bridge interface.
+I wanted to set my configuration the old school way rather than using the Network Manager GUI, hence I used networkd as the renderer for to managing my network configuration to setup a permanent bridge interface.

 * Apply the configuration in yaml file.